DanceLife/One-SCSS/README.md

 `cd one-css`

 ## Installing dependencies
-### Depending of your connection speed, this may take a few minutes to complete
+### Depending of your connection speed, the following may take a few minutes to complete

 `npm install`

 ## Run it locally
+### The follwoing line will build the application, start a new server, and open the app in your default browers

 `ng serve -o`